akashsharma02/akashsharma02.github.io/_posts/2022-03-14-graph-slam.md

 ### Filtering vs Smoothing

 Most methods prior to 2000s were predominantly filtering methods.
-In fact, most courses [[1](/teaching/)] [[2](http://www.ipb.uni-bonn.de/robot-mapping/)] that deal with state estimation also start the course with filtering techniques.
+In fact, most courses [[1](/teaching/)] [[2](http://www.ipb.uni-bonn.de/robot-mapping/)] that deal with state estimation also begin the course with topics on filtering techniques.

-When a robot moves around in an environment, it's state space (the variables it estimates) grows, i.e., for every time-step, a new pose variable needs to be estimated.
-Loosely speaking, filtering methods only update the variables at the current time step, while smoothing methods *may* update all the variables, past and current.
+When a robot moves around in an environment, it's state space (the variables it estimates) grows.
+At each time instance, the robot may move, and then make a measurement of its current location.
+Therefore, internally a new robot pose variable needs to be estimated for the current time step.
+Loosely speaking, filtering methods only correct estimation errors in the variables at the current time step using only the current measurement, while smoothing methods use the current measurement, and *may* update its belief about all the variables, past and current.
 Chapter 3 and 4 of Probabilistic Robotics <d-cite key="thrun2002probabilistic"></d-cite> is a good treatment of Filtering methods relevant to the problem of SLAM.

-Here, I address Smoothing techniques.
+In this article, I address smoothing techniques.

 ### Gaussian Random Variables

 A random variable is an outcome of a random event, and has an associated probability distribution.
-In our context, the act of measurement is the random event, which produces an output that is a random variable.
-A classic instance that is cited in many books <d-cite key="thrun2002probabilistic"></d-cite> is the example of an odometry measurement.
-Perhaps due to wheel slip or inconsistent hall-effect, or some other physical property, the sensor measurement may be noisy (random).
+In our context, the act of measurement is the random event, which outputs a random variable.
+A classic instance that is cited in many books <d-cite key="thrun2002probabilistic"></d-cite> is an odometry measurement.
+Due to wheel slip or inconsistent hall-effect, or some other physical property, the sensor measurement may be noisy.
 In most cases, we expect the sensor to reproduce measurements faithful to its underlying state, but many a time, it may not.
-This property may be mathematically modeled by a Gaussian random variable.
+This property is mathematically modeled by a Gaussian random variable.

 $$
 \begin{align}